- Personal Development and Professional Learning for Teachers – Introduction

 - ask your students for feedback like after a semester or at the end of the school year – this is good to do anonymously (although you might recognize the handwriting);

-- work as professionally as you possibly can: enter the classroom well-prepared, correct diligently & timely and be sure to check this post;
+- work as professionally as you possibly can: enter the classroom well-prepared, correct diligently & timely and be sure to check the related post on hidden curriculum;

 - don’t lose the joy in teaching and don’t allow for being discouraged.